 - Make sure the Region setting for both devices is set to Japan.
 The Language setting can be any language you prefer.

-- Download the Suica app from the Japanese App store.
+- Download the Suica app.

 Now comes the tricky part if you cannot read Japanese.
 Follow the screenshots and captions to create a new Suica card and add it to your Apple Pay Wallet.